 Harmony Yoga trainings are oriented towards developing a personal Yoga practice informed by the philosophy of classical Yoga with an emphasis on spiritual development.

 “The common goal of all Indian sciences is the emancipation of the individual soul (atma or jiva), and Yoga is no exception to this rule.
 This emancipation is called liberation or moksa.
 Released from the cycle of rebirth (samsara), the individual soul (atma or jiva) reaches its supreme condition.”

 “Liberation is the attainment of a purely spiritual status which is beyond the limitations of space and time, a status of perfect peace, tranquillity and equanimity.”

 Sri T.K.
 Sribhashyam

 Krishnamacharya’s Yoga has been described by his students as Sattvic Yoga.
-Harmony was a word I chose as it carries some of the meaning of the word Sattva.
 The development of Sattva is essential to the process of Yoga.

 “The Goal of Yoga is clear, make the mind Satvic and realise the true nature of the Self.”

 “Sattva Guna alone corresponding to equilibrium can enable the mind to reflect consciousness.
 Therefore, the predominance of Sattva is absolutely necessary for spiritual development.”